m0nad/Diamorphine/README.md

 - Sending a signal 64(to any pid) makes the given user become root;

-- Files or directories starting with the MAGIC_PREFIX become invisble;
+- Files or directories starting with the MAGIC_PREFIX become invisible;

 - Source: https://github.com/m0nad/Diamorphine